mbrezu/Shovel/ShovelScriptSpec.md

 Arguments: `expr`

 Description: Returns a string representing the ShovelScript code that would create a data structure like `expr`.
-Unlike `string` walks arrays and hashes.
+Unlike `string`, it walks arrays and hashes and calls itself recursively to print their content.

 It prints `[...callable...]` for callables and `[...loop...]` for items that make `expr` a circular data structure.